 While traveling to and from the TDY location, travelers and AOs must select the methods of transportation most advantageous to the government taking total cost (including per diem, over time, lost work time and actual transportation costs) as listed below.
-AOs should consider total cost (including costs such as per diem expenses, parking, baggage fees, etc.), efficiency, and environmental impact when making these determinations.
-For example, as opposed to authorizing rental vehicles, OAs should encourage the use of the local transit systems, when feasible.
-Unless local transit is unduly burdensome or the use of a rental vehicle would result in substantial cost savings, local transit systems should be used as the "greener" and less expensive option.
+AOs should consider total cost (including costs such as per diem expenses, parking, baggage fees, etc.) when making these determinations.

-The following are presumed to be the most advantageous methods of transportation by order of precedence:

-- Common carrier transportation (e.g., aircraft, train, bus, ship, or local transit system): Travel by common carrier is presumed to be the most advantageous method of transportation and must be used when reasonably available; - GOV: When the AO determines that your travel must be performed by automobile, a government-furnished automobile is presumed to be the most advantageous method of transportation; - Commercial rental vehicle: If no government-furnished automobile is available, but the AO has determined that travel must be performed by automobile, then a rental vehicle should be authorized; and - POV: POVs should be determined to be the most advantageous method of transportation only after the AO evaluates the use of a common carrier, a government-furnished automobile, and a rental vehicle.
+- The following are presumed to be the most advantageous methods of transportation by order of precedence: - Common carrier transportation (e.g., aircraft, train, bus, ship, or local transit system): Travel by common carrier is presumed to be the most advantageous method of transportation and must be used when reasonably available; - GOV: When the AO determines that your travel must be performed by automobile, a government-furnished automobile is presumed to be the most advantageous method of transportation; - Commercial rental vehicle: If no government-furnished automobile is available, but the AO has determined that travel must be performed by automobile, then a rental vehicle should be authorized; and - POV: POVs should be determined to be the most advantageous method of transportation only after the AO evaluates the use of a common carrier, a government-furnished automobile, and a rental vehicle.